warpdynamicsltd/ctxproof/README.md

 ## Overview

-CtxProof is a minimal, trustworthy kernel for context-based first-order proofs.
+CtxProof is a small, trustworthy kernel for context-based first-order proofs.
 Its primary purpose is to be embedded in a vernacular (front‑end) that users write proofs in, while the kernel remains the final arbiter of correctness.
 The kernel focuses on a small set of core judgments (contexts, references, axioms, and rules) and enforces them strictly; higher-level syntax, tactics, and user-friendly notation are meant to live in the vernacular built on top of this kernel.

 ## Overview